The Howard Park Ladder will be back again in 2018! Check back here for any updates.

 How to sign up

-- Online registration for the Ladder opens on April 17, 2017.
+- Online registration for the Ladder opens in April 2018.
 Please note that Visa and MasterCard payments are accepted.

 >> Click here to sign up.

 - You may also sign up in person at the Court Managers’ office (cheque, Visa or MasterCard only).
 Please note Court Managers are not authorized to accept cash payments.

 - After you have made your payment, please send an email to the Socials Director at: email@example.com.
 Be sure to include your first and last name, phone number and preferred email address.
 At the Socials Director’s discretion, you may be requested to attend a rating assessment session beforehand.

 - Participants are encouraged to book their Ladder matches on Friday evenings as three courts are given priority booking for Ladder matches during this time.
 Alternately, Ladder matches may be booked during regular Club hours.